xlr-8/ecr-cleaner/README.md

     * `dry-run` (boolean) if you want to dry run
 5. run terraform

-If you want to persist the state it's the easiest way to create a shell script and write the remote state to s3.
+If you want to keep the state, the easiest way is to create a shell script and write the remote state to s3.
 Here is an example:

     #!/bin/bash
     terraform get -update
     terraform remote config \